How To Use Substack, for Readers

 You do not need to pay for most Substacks.
 There are some authors on Substack who do not publish any free articles, in which case you’d need to pay in order to receive their newsletters.
 But most authors send at least a couple newsletters each month to all subscribers (free and paid).

-So why would you ever want to pay?
+Why would you ever want to pay?

 How do I find people on Substack?

-I find their search results to be very skimmable, so you can review quickly which Substacks and writers seem like a fit for you.
-When you click on their name, you’ll be invited to subscribe, but can click “No thanks” (or some version of this) beneath the subscription box to read more about the author first or see what types of things they write.
-I’ve subscribed prematurely to many Substacks, only to find that I liked one article but not their newsletter in general.
-It’s easy to unsubscribe when you find it’s not for you.
+When you click on the name of a publication, you’ll be invited to subscribe.
+But you can always click “No thanks” (or some version of this) beneath the subscription box to read more about the author first or see what types of things they write.

 As a reader and as a writer, I experience both sides of this relationship—corresponding with writers via comments or email, and doing the same with my readers.
 And my life is richer for both.